rbague/slack-webhook/README.md

 # slack-webhook
 A minimal client for Slack's [Incoming Webhooks](https://api.slack.com/incoming-webhooks) API.

-By default uses http.DefaultClient to post the payload.
-This can be be overriden by changing the Client variable in the Client struct
+By default, uses http.DefaultClient to post the payload.
+This can be overridden by changing the Client variable in the Client struct

 [embedmd]:# (webhook.go /type Client.*/ /}/)
 ```go